 Capability frameworks

-Our capability model
+APS Professions capability model

-Professional skills relate to someone competently performing activities in a specialist area of application in order to achieve organisational outcomes.
+Professional skills relate to someone competently performing activities in a specialist area of application to achieve organisational outcomes.
 Sometimes referred to as technical skills, these are skills that are only found in certain pockets of the workforce.
 Computer programming is an example of a professional skill.

 General workplace skills relate to someone competently performing activities that are commonly performed across the workforce.
 Sometimes referred to as transferable skills, this includes what is often referred to as literacy and fluency skills.
 Minute taking is an example of a general workplace skill.